- 18 Dec

 As Tal Ben-Shahar said, a specialist teacher of the psychology of leadership, based on the ideas of psychologist David Scharch “open up to others and know to be genuine are the key to healthy relationships at work.
 The majority of people believe that the most important thing in a relationship is to have the approval of the other.
 But this is wrong.”

-Ben-Shahar drew a parallel with the private sphere in his video: do we want our partner to tell us the truth, or do we prefer to receive a flattering comment to our ego?
+Ta Ben-Shahar drew a parallel with the private sphere: do we want our partner to tell us the truth, or do we prefer to receive a flattering comment to our ego?
 Which relationship will last over the long term?

 I let you read the book of Mike Robbins “the Power of Authenticity” which is an excellent staart if you want to become more authentic!